spencerdavis226/spencerdavis.dev/index.markdown

 **Software Engineer / Full-Stack Developer**

 I build modern web applications with a focus on clean, maintainable code.
-My background in chemical engineering gives me a structured approach to problem-solving, which I now apply to software development.
-I'm currently looking for a **full-time software engineering role** where I can create impactful products.
+My background in chemical engineering gives me a structured, analytical approach to problem-solving, which I now bring to software development.
+I graduated from Springboard’s Full-Stack Web Development program in May 2025, and I’m seeking a full-time software engineering role where I can help create impactful products.

 ![Profile Image](/assets/images/portrait.png)